 1. Equipment.
 As a manufacturer and distributor of some of the most trusted names in scanning hardware, Crowley’s imaging services division has immediate access to the newest technology and highest-rated scanners in the industry.
 Noted brand names that can meet FADGI requirements include InoTec (documents), Mekel Technology (microfilm and microfiche), Qidenus (bound materials) and Zeutschel (bound, flat and large-format).

 2. Experience.
-Crowley’s imaging specialists are familiar with all print media types and sizes, ranging from glass plates to oversize architectural drawings and bound newspapers.
+Crowley’s imaging specialists are familiar with all print media types and sizes, ranging from glass plates to oversized architectural drawings and bound newspapers.
 Each operator is trained to accurately quantify and qualify image quality specific to the media type, the scanner type and the project requirements.

 3. Expertise.
 In addition to experienced scan operators, The Crowley Company has color accuracy and image specialists on staff.
-Working in concert with the Crowley R&D team and/or the complementary team at one of our scanner partners, these specialists bridge the gap between scanner and final image, testing equipment against the required targets and collaborating with the manufacturing and software teams to coax the very best image quality from every scanner.
+Working in concert with the Crowley R&D team and/or the complementary team at one of our scanner partners, these specialists bridge the gap between the scanner and final image, testing equipment against the required targets and collaborating with the manufacturing and software teams to coax the very best image quality from every scanner.
 The ability to work with-house manufacturing to quickly retrofit scanners to meet industry standards when possible is unique to The Crowley Company.

 Is FADGI Quality Necessary?